Skoda Fabia (2015) Review

-The pick of the range is the 90PS 1.2-litre petrol, which is perky and responsive, but still efficient with official economy of 60.1mpg.
-None of the engines is particularly exciting, nor is the Fabia a very fun car to drive – but it is quiet and comfortable, both in town or on the motorway.
+Our pick of the range is the 95PS 1.0-litre petrol, which is perky and responsive yet still very efficient returning official economy of 64.2mpg.
+Although none of the engines are particularly exciting, and the Fabia isn't a fun car to drive, it is quiet and comfortable, both in town and on the motorway.

 Up front there’s a neat dashboard with logical controls and clear dials, with upmarket details such as a touchscreen system on offer.
 That said, despite more technology being available, the Fabia does lag a little when it comes to materials, with no plush, soft-touch plastics like you’d see on many rival models including the Volkswagen Polo.

 But the Fabia does represent excellent value for money thanks to reasonable list prices, decent equipment levels and low running costs.
 This, combined with its grown-up feel, makes it a strong contender in the competitive supermini segment.